American black bear: Longevity and mortality

-The average lifespan in the wild is 18 years, though it is quite possible for wild individuals to survive for more than 23 years.
+The average lifespan in the wild is 18 years, and it is quite possible for wild individuals to survive for more than 23 years.
 The record age of a wild individual was 39 years, while that in captivity was 44 years.
-The average annual survival rate for adult American black bears is variable, ranging from 86% in Florida to 73% in Virginia and North Carolina.
+The average annual survival rate is variable, ranging from 86% in Florida to 73% in Virginia and North Carolina.
 In Minnesota, 99% of wintering adult bears were able to survive the hibernation cycle in one study.
-Remarkably, a study of American black bears in Nevada found that the amount of annual mortality of a population of bears in wilderness areas was 0%, whereas in developed areas in the state this figure rose to 83%.
+A study of American black bears in Nevada found that the amount of annual mortality of a population of bears in wilderness areas was 0%, whereas in developed areas in the state this figure rose to 83%.
 Survival in subadults is generally less assured.
-In Alaska, only 14–17% of subadult males and 30–48% of subadult females were found in a study to survive to adulthood.
+In Alaska 14–17% of subadult males and 30–48% of subadult females were found in a study to survive to adulthood.
 Across the range, the estimated number of cubs who survive past their first year is 60%.

-With the exception of the rare confrontation with an adult brown bear or a gray wolf pack, adult American black bears are not usually subject to natural predation.
-However, as evidenced by scats with fur inside of them and the recently discovered carcass of an adult sow with puncture marks in the skull, American black bears may occasionally fall prey to jaguars in the southern parts of their range.
+With the exception of the rare confrontation with an adult brown bear or a gray wolf pack, adult black bears are not usually subject to natural predation.
+Scats with fur inside of them and a carcass of an adult sow with puncture marks in the skull indicate black bears may occasionally be killed by jaguars in the southern parts of their range.
 In such scenarios, the big cat would have the advantage if it ambushed the bear, killing it with a crushing bite to the back of the skull.
-American black bear cubs tend to be more vulnerable to predation than adults.
-Known predators of bear cubs have included bobcats, coyotes, cougars, gray wolves, brown bears and other bears of their own species.
+Cubs tend to be more vulnerable to predation than adults, with known predators including bobcats, coyotes, cougars, gray wolves, brown bears and other bears of their own species.
 Many of these will stealthily snatch small cubs right from under the sleeping mother.
-There is a single record of a golden eagle snatching a yearling cub.
+There is record of a golden eagle snatching a yearling cub.
 Once out of hibernation, mother bears may be able to fight off most potential predators.
 Even cougars will be displaced by an angry mother bear if they are discovered stalking the cubs.
 Flooding of dens after birth may also occasionally kill newborn cubs.
-However, in current times, American black bear fatalities are mainly attributable to human activities.
-Seasonally, thousands of American black bears are hunted legally across North America to control their numbers, while some are illegally poached or trapped unregulated.
-Auto collisions also may claim many American black bear lives annually.
+Bear fatalities are mainly attributable to human activities.
+Seasonally, thousands of black bears are hunted legally across North America, and some are illegally poached or trapped unregulated.
+Auto collisions also may kill many black bears annually.